rajeesing/cdc/README.md

     }
 }
 ```
-After connection established, you can verify about the connection using ```http://localhost:8083/connectors/cdcexample-connector/status``` endpoint using GET http method.
+After the connection is established, you can verify the connection using ```http://localhost:8083/connectors/cdcexample-connector/status``` endpoint using GET http method.

 You can verify your message cluster in your kafka message explorer which was spun with your docker-compose as a container called **kafdrop**.
-If you are using the same name from this example, you should be able to explore your message from below URL.
+If you are using the same name as this example, you should be able to explore your message from the below URL.

 http://localhost:9010/topic/cdcexample.cdcexample.dbo.Employee/messages?partition=0&offset=0&count=100&keyFormat=DEFAULT&format=DEFAULT
 ![image](https://github.com/rajeesing/cdc/assets/7796293/19fa4e39-7439-47d5-8d2a-2ff02a1f1a27)